 An entryway with a pony wall is a great way to create separation while maintaining an open feel between rooms.

 This not only offers you a solid foundation to connect a railing to, but it also allows you extra wall space to hang artwork or pictures.
 Rather than just installing complete walls on two sides of a falling stairwell, many designers will construct a wall along one side of the entrance.

 This kind of construction serves as a safety precaution to prevent people from going down the edge, as well as providing a perfect backdrop for furniture placement.

-The pony walls are also commonly used in bathrooms, where they can assist to provide privacy in the bathroom area.
-These wall with glass at the top of the ceiling can also be constructed in the shower to provide a distinctive appearance.
+Pony are also commonly used in bathrooms, where they can assist to provide privacy in the bathroom area.
+These walls with glass at the top of the ceiling can also be constructed in the shower to provide a distinctive appearance.

 Great Room Separator

 It might be difficult to come up with an interior design concept for an open-concept floor plan sometimes.
-The pony wall can be used to divide areas with various functions, including a dining room as well as a drawing–room.
+The wall can be used to divide areas with various functions, including a dining room as well as a drawing room.

 Kitchen Breakfast Bar